 - Empire State Building and Chrysler Building (with partially obstructed views)

-- Highest outdoor sky deck in the west hemisphere
+- Highest outdoor sky deck in New York and the western hemisphere

-- The view is beautiful from Edge (especially at sunset)
+- The view is beautiful especially at sunset

 - The entire experience felt clean, finessed and polished